webbersmak/emplore/README.md

 });
 ```

-Intellisense is working in VS2015.
-Simply put "emplore.intellisense.js" into the same directory as "emplore.js".
+Enabling Intellisense: put "emplore.intellisense.js" into the same directory as "emplore.js".
 Then, add "/// <reference path="emplore.js" />" to the top of "_references.js"

 All modules are registered as singletons.
 Register a factory module if you need multiple instances of a class.